LastDeveloper/Dota_Mote/README.md

 # DotaMote

 A mobile application that communicates with a desktop client to allow the user to accept or decline matches.
-SQLite database to hold different IP Address information.
+SQLite database to hold different IP address information.
 Foreground Service with Notifications to keep connection.
 User Interface integration with SQLite, and which reacts to desktop client.

 ## States